Object Detection from Reference Images

 Fire Hydrant - Example 2

-In this example the query object is different than the type of the reference object.
+In this example the type of the query object is different than the type of the reference object.